 Inflatable sign.
 A gas- or air-inflated figure, shape, or sign larger than 20 inches in diameter at its widest point.
+See section 12.04.016(a)(2)(G).

 Lot.
 A developed or undeveloped tract or parcel of land legally transferable as a single unit of land.